Julius Rosenwald: Philanthropy

+Rosenwald believed that having money meant that you needed to use it responsibly, thus a large part of his income was donated to charity.
+Hasia R. Diner, Rosenwald's biographer, says that this philosophy was part of this Jewish identity and part of the biblical injunction "remember the stranger for you, too, were strangers."
+It also reflected his desire to make America a more inclusive place that would offer refuge for Jews and others who faced inequities or justice for all.

-Julius Rosenwald had a simple philosophy when it came to philanthropy.
-He explained, “What I want to do is try and cure the things that seem wrong”.
-A major focus of Rosenwald’s philanthropic work stemmed from his desire to eradicate antisemitism in the U.S. and worldwide.
+Simply put he explained, “What I want to do is try and cure the things that seem wrong”.

+This line of thinking resulted in strong ties to the African American population of the early twentieth century.
+One of his most noted contributions was fostered by his partnership with Booker T. Washington.
 Additionally, Rosenwald was concerned about justice for all, and he believed that the plight of African Americans was deeply connected with the inequities faced by Jews throughout their history.
 This became even more important to him after meeting Booker T. Washington before the start of the first World War.
 He explained that his desire to improve education for African Americans in the U.S. when he said that “very few persons are interested in the education of the Negro that I have deemed it wiser to concentrate my efforts in that direction”.
 Rosenwald’s philanthropic pursuits thus combined his strong sense of responsibility to aid in social inequality with his reverence for education and learning.